mawyss/scion/doc/protocols/casa.rst

 In case an algorithm for a protocol-specific category is announced, it has priority over the one specified in the general category.

-Those algorithms are then primarily announced in the beacons, but can also be exchanged in protocol-specific channels, for example when ASes fetch each others first-level DRKeys.
+Those algorithms are then announced in the beacons, so that this information is directly available and does not need to be fetched (from every on-path AS) by each protocol separately.

 Note the asymmetry in the CASA design:
 There is in general one side with higher and one with lower